Stassi Schroeder’s Boyfriend Beau Clark Suffers Meltdown In Mexico

 Stassi Schroeder and Beau Clark had a blowout during her birthday party earlier this season on Vanderpump Rules and soon, fans will be seeing the couple come to blows for a second time.

-In a sneak peek at the April 1 episode of Vanderpump Rules, Schroeder is seen confronting Clark about his desire to party hard, even after hours.
+In a sneak peek of the April 1 episode of Vanderpump Rules, Schroeder is seen confronting Clark about his desire to party hard, even after hours.

 “I don’t want to be with somebody that at 3 in the morning wants to go and still party,” she tells him in the clip.